 In addition to fulfilling course requirements, music majors and minors must meet departmental requirements for graduation.
 Music majors' requirements include a component of seven terms of participation in large ensembles selected with the advisors' approval and compatible with the area of specialization.
 Graduate students must complete three terms of ensemble.
-Recorded attendance at events selected from the Department of Music Concert Series, excluding concerts in which the student participates, is required of all majors and minors each term of enrollment.
-It is the student's responsibility to submit attendance validation records at three events each fall and spring term and two events each summer term.
+Recorded attendance at events selected from the Department of Music Concert Series, excluding concerts in which the student participates, is required of all majors and minors.
+Music majors must attend a total of 25 concerts, and music minors must attend a total of 15 concerts.
+It is the student's responsibility to submit attendance validation records.
 Students in Applied Music are not permitted to study simultaneously with two teachers in the same field.